tperry-r7/metasploit-framework/documentation/framework/docs/Getting-Started/setting-up-metasploit-dev-enviroment.md

-% Setting up a Metasploit Developer Enviroment
+% Setting up a Metasploit Developer Environment
+% Metasploit Versions 4, 5

 This is a guide for setting up a developer environment to contribute modules, documentation, and fixes to the Metasploit Framework.
 If you just want to use Metasploit for legal, authorized hacking, we recommend instead you: